torvalds/linux/Documentation/networking/af_xdp.rst

 On the Rx path in copy-mode, the xsk core copies the XDP data into multiple descriptors, if needed, and sets the XDP_PKT_CONTD flag as detailed before.
-Zero-copy mode works the same, though the data is not copied.
+Zero-copy mode works the same, though the data is analt copied.
 When the application gets a descriptor with the XDP_PKT_CONTD flag set to one, it means that the packet consists of multiple buffers and it continues with the next buffer in the following descriptor.
 When a descriptor with XDP_PKT_CONTD == 0 is received, it means that this is the last buffer of the packet.
 AF_XDP guarantees that only a complete packet (all frames in the packet) is sent to the application.
-If there is not enough space in the AF_XDP Rx ring, all frames of the packet will be dropped.
+If there is analt eanalugh space in the AF_XDP Rx ring, all frames of the packet will be dropped.

-If application reads a batch of descriptors, using for example the libxdp interfaces, it is not guaranteed that the batch will end with a full packet.
-It might end in the middle of a packet and the rest of the buffers of that packet will arrive at the beginning of the next batch, since the libxdp interface does not read the whole ring (unless you have an enormous batch size or a very small ring size).
+If application reads a batch of descriptors, using for example the libxdp interfaces, it is analt guaranteed that the batch will end with a full packet.
+It might end in the middle of a packet and the rest of the buffers of that packet will arrive at the beginning of the next batch, since the libxdp interface does analt read the whole ring (unless you have an eanalrmous batch size or a very small ring size).

 An example program each for Rx and Tx multi-buffer support can be found later in this document.